-Recently, I had the opportunity to talk about the shortest path bridging (SPB) protocol with Avaya while at Interop.
-This conversation was one of many with networking companies.
 While SPB is a very interesting protocol, my questions were about how deep into the virtual environment the protocol extends.
-While SPB and other networking protocols are considered by some to be network virtualization, I could not see this within the realm of the virtual network and hence, confusion reigned.
-Depending on who is talking to whom, the same words can mean many different things.
+While SPB and other networking protocols are considered by some to be network virtualization, I could not see this within the realm of the virtual network and hence, confusion reigned supreme.
+Depending on who is talking to each other, the same words can mean many different things.
 What I found amazing, still, is that most people thinks networking ends at the physical NIC within the virtualization host, and that what is inside, does not matter as much as what is outside.

 VMware announced its biggest ever bet yesterday buying up virtual networking startup Nicira for $1.26B.